-The Riso Room is a service bureau for printing work using the Risograph printer.
+The Risograph is is located in the Rad Lab for your use.
 Riso Fellows (chosen each term), will print your jobs, which you can pay for with PSU print credits (the same you use for the other Rad Lab printers).

 Closed all days the university is closed.
 See academic calendar here.